Slaith12/Starvaders-Seed-Analyzer/README.md

 Comes with a basic console interface to look through any given seed, and the program can be customized to preform more complex analysis automatically.

 ## How to Run
-Open the project in [Visual Studio 2022](https://visualstudio.microsoft.com/) or similar IDE to run the program.
+Open the project in [Visual Studio 2022](https://visualstudio.microsoft.com/) or any similar IDE that supports C# to run the program.